 The Foundation is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC).
 The Internal Revenue Service (IRS) determined the Foundation is also classified as a public charity under Sections 509(a)(1) and 170(b)(1)(A)(vi) of the IRC to serve as an organization responsible for College fundraising activities.
 The Foundation follows the accounting guidance for uncertainties in income tax positions which requires that a tax position be recognized or not recognized based on a "more likely than not" threshold.
 This applies to positions taken or expected to be taken in a tax return.
-The assessment of the tax position is based solely on the technical merits of the position, without regard to the likelihood that the tax position may be challenged.
+The assessment of the tax position may be challenged.
 The Foundation has processes presently in place to ensure the maintenance of its tax-exempt status, to identify and report unrelated income, to determine its filing and tax obligations in jurisdictions for which it has nexus, and to review other matters that may be considered tax positions.
 The tax years ended June 30, 2017, 2018, 2019, and 2020 are still open to audit for both federal and state purposes.
 As of June 30, 2020, management has determined that the Foundation has no material uncertain tax positions that would require recognition or disclosure in the accompanying financial statements.